 Week 13 & 14: More of the same.
 Right eye is super sharp and I’d bet my vision in my right eye is 20/15 or better.
 So clear and sharp and can everything across the room.
 Left eye is still a bit blurry when reading anything beyond 5 feet or so.
 Seems like it’s getting better albeit very slow.

 Week 15: My vision continues to crisp up.
 My left eye, the one presenting with .5 astigmatism, still struggles to read small words at really any distance beyond a few feet.
 Right eye is like a hawk.
 It’s so strange how good it is.
 I hope the left eye eventually catches up, which I have hope that it will.
 I have an appointment in a few weeks where we should get some official measurements.

 Week 16: Vision is still fluctuating.
-Right eye is really good shape.
+The right eye is in really good shape.
 Very crisp.
-Left eye seems to be still improving albeit very slowly.
+The left eye seems to be still improving albeit very slowly.
 It’s really hard to tell.
 I have an appointment next week.
 A really weird thing.
-I have a hard time with some words (fonts, colors etc matter) even as close as a foot or two away.
-However, I can sometimes (from my living room) read the license plate on my neighbors car across the street.
+I have a hard time with some words (fonts, colors, etc matter) even as close as a foot or two away.
+However, I can sometimes (from my living room) read the license plate on my neighbor's car across the street.
 Makes no sense.
 Another thing, I still have some starbursts and halos at night, so healing must still be going.

 This is such a long process……….

 Month 4: Going to move to monthly updates (will additions for dr. visits).
 At this point, I’m at 4 months post-PRK.
 Yesterday, I had a check-up.
 Here are the details:

 Did several scans and tests.
 Doc walked me through them.

 The manual eye, the “which is better 1 or 2” test was great for the right eye but we’re still struggling a bit to get a solid preference on the left eye.